AdaCore/learn/content/courses/intro-to-ada/chapters/more_about_types.rst

 As mentioned in the example above, we could provide a default value for the discriminants, so that we could legally declare :ada:`Point` values without specifying the discriminants.
-For the example above, this is how it would look
+For the example above, this is how it would look:
-like:

 .. code:: ada compile_button project=Courses.Intro_To_Ada.More_About_Types.Test_Discriminants